 acute myelogenous leukemia: 4%

 central nervous system malignancies: ~20%

 CHILD (congenital hemidysplasia with ichthyosiform erythroderma and limb defects) syndrome comprises:

 unilateral erythema and scaling, with a distinct demarcation in the middle of the trunk 2

 Choanal atresia refers to a lack of formation of the choanal openings.
 It can be unilateral or bilateral.

 It frequently presents in neonates where it is one of the commonest causes of nasal obstruction in this age group.
 There is a recognised female predilection.
 The incidence is ...

-Chondroblastomas, also referred as Codman tumours, are rare benign cartilaginous neoplasms that characteristically arise in the epiphysis or apophysis of a long bone in young patients.
-Despite being rare, they are one of the most frequently encountered benign epiphyseal neoplasms in skeletally i...
+Chondroblastomas, also referred as Codman tumors, are rare benign cartilaginous neoplasms that characteristically arise in the epiphysis or apophysis of a long bone in young patients.
+Despite being rare, they are one of the most frequently encountered benign epiphyseal neoplasms in skeletally im...

 Chondrodysplasia punctata (CDP) is a collective name for a heterogenous group of skeletal dysplasias.
 Calcific stippling of cartilage and peri-articular soft tissues is often a common feature.

 It can be broadly divided into rhizomelic and non-rhizomelic forms: